 1 – Landline telephones.
 Now that most seniors are online and have cell phones, they can trim expenses by either dropping their landlines completely or replacing their home phones with VOIP telephones.
 In many cases, they can also keep the same phone number they’ve had for years.

 2 – Cable TV.
-The same Internet connection that brings the grandchildren closer can bring Hulu and Netflix to seniors and allow seniors to access quality entertainment options for less than the cost of a monthly cable TV subscription.
+The same Internet connection that brings the grandchildren closer can bring Hulu and Netflix to seniors and allow seniors to access quality entertainment options for less than the cost of a monthly cable TV subscription, according to the latest cable tv statistics.

 3 – Hearing aids.
 Custom aids typically cost $2000-$4000 per ear and are not covered by Medicaid or most insurance policies.
 Off-the-shelf, FDA-registered options available from companies like MDHearingAid cost as little as $300 per ear, recently prompting FDA support for ‘one size fits most’ products to assist the 80% of Americans who need hearing aids but cannot afford them.